woo-j/triton/README.md

 * Accuracy is based on documentation rather than physical machine
 * Fixed memory map based on L7.1 ROM documentation

-Things which don't work yet:
+Things which don't work (or haven't been tested) yet:
-* BASIC gets stuck in an endless loop
+* BASIC loads but not yet properly tested for functionality
+* Monitor options C U F T X Z K
 * Printer emulation
 * No Transam documentation included
 * Requires a Makefile